dfrho/async-python-and-js/README.md

-# Comparing Python and JavaScript's Async Functionality in Network Calls

-Here's a Markdown file with examples broken down by task type, comparing JavaScript and Python for asynchronous functions making HTTP calls:

 # Asynchronous Functions and HTTP Calls: JavaScript vs. Python

 This document compares asynchronous functions and HTTP calls in JavaScript and Python, focusing on syntax and implementation for both task types.